 Acapulco fell out of favor with tourists in the late 80s and early 90s, but is now experiencing something of a renaissance.
 After the 1997 hurricane that struck Acapulco, the government invested over a billion dollars to rebuild infrastructure, clean up the bay, and improve local services.
 This new investment has made Acapulco a more accessible and more pleasant coastal resort to enjoy.

-The view from the bay is spectacular.
-In the evening, the sunsets from Pie de la Cuesta (see Key Attractions, below) is one of the best you’ll see on Mexico’s Pacific coast.
-At night, when the lights come on, Acapulco becomes a party-goer’s paradise.
+The view across the bay remains one of the most spectacular cove-views anywhere in the world.
+When the sun sets, views from Pie de la Cuesta (see Key Attractions, below) are some of the best you’ll see anywhere on Mexico’s Pacific coast.
+At night, when the lights come on and the bay glitters, Acapulco’s downtown district comes to life in bars, discos and restaurants along the main avenue that runs along the beachfront.

-If you’re looking for a wild week or weekend, then stay at one of the resorts in the in center along the coast to be closer to the night life.
-If you’re looking for more culture, style and relaxation then stay instead in the Acapulco Diamante area and its first-class resorts.
+If you’re looking for a wild week or weekend, then stay at one of the resorts in the near the city’s center along the coast to be closer to the night life.
+If you’re looking for more culture, a refined resort style and relaxation then stay instead in the Acapulco Diamante area and enjoy one of its first-class resorts.

 Besides sunbathing, swimming, resting and partying, Acapulco can be host to a wealth of activities, including: